 The IRS adds all AFSP holders to the Directory of Federal Tax Return Preparers with Credentials and Select Qualifications.
 This public directory lists all tax return preparers with the AFSP credential plus tax attorneys and CPAs.

-In addition to increased knowledge through continuing education, being listed the searchable IRS directory of federal tax preparers is one of the biggest benefits of the AFSP program.
+In addition to increased knowledge through continuing education, being listed in the searchable IRS directory of federal tax preparers is one of the biggest benefits of the AFSP program.
 By pursuing this credential, you could increase your career standing.
-You’ll also signal potential employers that you took the initiative to become an AFSP holder.
+You’ll also signal to potential employers that you took the initiative to become an AFSP holder.

-The IRS grants the enrolled agent, or EA, credential.
+The IRS grants the enrolled agent, or EA, credentials.
 In fact, it is the highest designation that the IRS gives to tax return preparers.
 An EA has high levels of federal taxation expertise.
 They have a deep understanding of complex tax collection issues, audits, and processes for appeals.

 Plus, tax preparer EA candidates must meet one of the following: